Willem Ignatius Kerricx: Sculpture

 Kerricx collaborated with several major sculptors in Antwerp on various projects.
 In the second half of the 17th century and the early 18th, a few large sculpture workshops in Antwerp came to dominate the market.
 They were the workshops of the families Quellinus, van den Eynde, Scheemaeckers, Willemsens and Verbrugghen with whom Kerricx' father had also formed an informal partnership.
 The close links between these Antwerp workshops resulted in a very similar style of late Baroque sculpture, which has made it often difficult to distinguish which artist or workshop produced a particular work.

 Kerricx was one of the artists who worked on the creation of a group of statues referred to as the Calvary on the outside of the St. Paul's Church in Antwerp.
 Its overall design dates from 1697.
 In 1734 construction of the Calvary was completed but further statues were added up to 1747.
 It is built as a courtyard and leans on one side against the south aisle of the church and the Chapel of the Holy Sacrament.
 The structure includes 63 life-size statues and nine reliefs executed in a popular and theatrical style.
 The statues are arranged into four groups: the angel path, which ascends to the Holy Sepulcher, the garden of the prophets on the left, the garden of the evangelists on the right and the Calvary itself, which consists of an elevated artificial rock, divided into three terraces, on which statues are placed with Christ on the cross at the top.
 Most statues are of white stone with some made of wood.
 Some statues are dated or signed.
 The principal sculptors were Michiel van der Voort the Elder, Alexander van Papenhoven and Jan Claudius de Cock with some statues by the hand of Jan Pieter van Baurscheit de Elder and anonymous collaborators.
 Kerricx and his father also sculpted a few of the statues.
-Kerricx sculpted a King David with a lyre and an statue of Moses as well as a Christ in the tomb and a few Stations of the Cross.
+Kerricx sculpted a King David with a lyre and a statue of Moses as well as a Christ in the tomb and a few Stations of the Cross.